-1.2.3 Sensitivity and Localization Accuracy
+1.2.3 Sensitivity and Sky Localization Accuracy

 The following O3 projections are adapted from the Living Review on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA.
-The range (luminosity distance of detectable sources, averaged over sky position and source orientation) given the detectors' anticipated sensitivity are listed in the table below.
+The BNS range and burst range (luminosity distance of detectable sources, averaged over sky position and source orientation) given the detectors' anticipated sensitivities are listed in the table below.

-Detector BNS Range (Mpc) Burst Range (Mpc)
+Detector Range (Mpc)

+BNS Burst

 LIGO 120-170 75-90

 Virgo 65-85 40-50

-Kagra 8-25
+KAGRA 8-25

 We expect 1-10 BNS events over the course of O3.
-For BNS events, the median localization accuracy of in terms of the 90% credible area will be $120-180 \text{ deg}^2$ .
+For BNS events, the median sky localization accuracy of in terms of the 90% credible area will be $120-180 \text{ deg}^2$ .
 12-21% of BNS mergers will be localized to less than $20 \text{ deg}^2$ .